Sprottenfraulein/tarnacodex/README.md

 Hover over monsters with cursor to reveal targeting window.

 Visit Trading Post in Options (button with the door on HUD).

-It not yet delivers!!!
-But soon will do.
+To shoot bows and slings when playing with Champion and Kingslayer use Shot skill from skillbook!

+Cosmologist has to hold a magical weapon (like a wand) to be able to cast spells from skillbook!

 Don't forget to eat!